 The answer is simple: Because you are not an idiot.
 You wouldn't expect a poop-flinging monkey to suddenly realize "Hey - this isn't very mature of me!" and you can't expect your abuser to realize it either.
 You are the smart one, you are the one who needs the protection of space, so you are the one who must leave.

 Because you will be leaving often, it is a great idea to have $10 or $20 bucks stashed into the lining of your purse.
-That way, while you're out running your “errand”, you can actually pick up that milk or even sit at Starbucks and drink a mocha.
+That way, while you're out running your errand, you can actually pick up that milk or even sit at Starbucks and drink a mocha.

-Safety Plans recommend large amounts of funds set aside in case you have to leave the relationship permanently.
+Safety Plans recommend relatively large amounts of funds set aside in case you have to leave the relationship permanently.
 An Exit Strategy is not that kind of plan - the goal for this strategy is to get away temporarily in hope that when you return home, he has managed to redirect his frustration.

 I would be wrong not to tell you that this here Exit Strategy for verbally abusive relationships could lead to the need for a Safety Plan.
-As time passes and you begin to realize just how often you are required to excuse yourself from your abuser's presence, you may begin to think about exactly how much “good” there is to be had in the relationship.
+As time passes and you begin to realize just how often you are required to excuse yourself from your abuser's presence, you may begin to think about exactly how much good there is to be had in the relationship.
 You may start to doubt your decision to stay with a person who pushes you away, pushes you out of your own home and your emotional safety zone so darn often.

 You may find that upon returning home, your abuser has not redirected his anger/emotions, and has instead patiently waited for his target to return.
 If this happens, you'll have to enact back-to-back Exit Strategies involving your children, your friends' homes, and overnights.

-For now, write down your Exit Strategy to include many different options for “escape”.
-But promise yourself that the first night you find yourself sleeping on a friend's couch because you've had to leave home three different times that day, indulge in creating a safety plan.
+For now, write down your Exit Strategy to include many different options for escape.
+But promise yourself that the first night you find yourself sleeping on a friend's couch because you've had to leave home three different times that day, you will create a safety plan.